PE software architecture

 |Code Manager||HTTPS; can fetch code remotely via HTTP, HTTPS, and SSH (via Git)||RBAC token authentication; for remote module sources, HTTP(S) Basic or SSH keys||RBAC user-based authorization; for remote module sources, HTTP(S) Basic or SSH keys|

-PE is compatible with a variety of ciphers and protocols for SSL clients and services.
+PE is compatible with a variety of ciphers for different services.